Tanuki/tanuki.py/examples/web_scraper/readme.md

 This example shows how MonkeyPatch can be used with web scraping to easily populate the desired values into a structured class.

-Six examples for web scraping are provided:
+Six examples for web scraping with BeautifulSoup are provided:
 - [Quotes](https://quotes.toscrape.com/)
 - [Countries](https://www.scrapethissite.com/pages/simple/)
 - [Job Postings](https://realpython.github.io/fake-jobs/)